CaioMGT/portfolio/README.md

 # Website!

-This is the git repository for my website, made using SolidJS, TailwindCSS and Motion One for Solid, now new and improved!
+This is the git repository for my website, made using SolidJS and TailwindCSS, now new and improved!

 Credits: me, the people that made the libraries i use